 This July-August as we were taking the newly laid bridge over the Coovum from Shoban Babu’s house in Nelson Manickam Road, we were exactly discussing about the unauthorized constructions flanking both sides of the waterways.
 My husband grew up in this area so as an outdoor lad in his younger years and now as an experienced civil and structural engineer, he has a precise idea of how much encroachment has been effected in river/canal embankments in his immediate locality as well as entire city in some 25-30 years.
 The Ampa Mall and PVR Cinemas had their retaining wall sinking when construction was going on – in the Nelson Manickam Road – P H Road junction.
 It was set right overnight.
 It is one more grand violation that has been since regularized by CMDA perhaps which sits right on Coovum.

 Areas adjoining Coovum saw least damages this year because, Poondi reservoir that is channelized into Coovum river was opened well in time before the second spell of heavy rains started in November end this year.
 Poondi handled it better than Chemberambakkam.
-If Poondi had deferred opening up even by a single day, then entire city could be gone up by now (including our area) under water.
+If Poondi had deferred opening up even by a single day, then entire Chennai city could have been swept away by now (including our area) under water.

 Chembarambakkam lake is perennial source of water supply for Madras (and Veeranam steps in as the second source).
 Ever since the lake bed went dry, it looked like a jungle had sprung to life in the midst of the lake, with trees growing furiously amid bushes in the vast expanse of the waterbody.
 Heavy unauthorized encroachments from all sides was hard to miss and the lake itself seemed to have shrunk in size.
 Clearly the lake was not weeded in time for monsoons just as no other waterbody in the city/state was either.
 The unpreparedness resulted in lakes and tanks filling up too soon with water overflowing into adjoining neighbourhoods.